-Accounts are considered delinquent after 30 days after the due date.
-A \$35 late fee may be assessed on all accounts not paid before this date.
-Accounts that remain delinquent past 60 days can result in termination of access to PowerSchool information services and no report cards will be released until the account is brought current.
+Accounts are considered delinquent after the last working day of the month.
+A \$35 late fee will be assessed on all accounts not paid before this date.
+Accounts that remain delinquent past 60 days will result in termination of access to PowerSchool information services and no report cards will be released until the account is brought current.
 Accounts that remain delinquent past 90 days are in default of contract and may be turned over to an attorney or collection agency for final resolution.
 Any additional expenses incurred because of the collection will become the responsibility of the parent or guardian.
 Re-registration will not be accepted for any student whose tuition account is 60 days or more past due.
 No student will be placed on a class list for the upcoming school year nor will records be released for any student whose tuition account is not up to date.
 A check that is returned by your bank for any reason may result in a fee of \$25 to your account.